-- Less than 1%. - (1) The address of LSC is 9F.
+Less than 1%.

+- The address of LSC is 9F.
 No. 233-2, Pao-Chiao Road, Hsin-Tien, Taipei-hsien 23115, Taiwan, R.O.C.
-The address of the directors and executive officers of the Company is 3050 East Hillcrest Drive, Westlake Village, California 91362. - (2) The named stockholder has sole voting power and investment power with respect to the shares listed, except as indicated and subject to community property laws where applicable. - (3) Shares which the person (or group) has the right to acquire within 60 days after the Record Date are deemed to be outstanding in calculating the beneficial ownership and the percentage ownership of the person (or group) but are not deemed to be outstanding as to any other person or group. - (4) LSC, which holds 4,601,458 shares of Common Stock, as the record holder, is a public company listed on the Taiwan OTC and a member of The Lite-On Group of companies.
-See "Proposal One Election of Directors Certain Relationships and Related Transactions" for a discussion of the relationship among LSC, the Company and certain directors and executive officers of the Company.
+The address of Munder Capital (1)Management is 480 Pierce Street Birmingham, MI 48009-6063.
+The address of Barclays Global Investors, N.A. is 45 Fremont Street, San Francisco, CA 94105.
+The address of each director and executive officer of the Company is 3050 East Hillcrest Drive, Westlake Village, California 91362. - (2) The named stockholder has sole voting power and investment power with respect to the shares listed, except as indicated and community property laws where applicable. subject to - Under Rule 13d-3 of the Securities and Exchange Act of 1934 (the (3)"Exchange Act"), certain shares may be deemed to be beneficially owned by more than one person (if, for example, a person shares the power to vote or the power to dispose of the shares).
+In addition, under Rule 13d-3(d)(1) of the Exchange Act, shares which the person (or group) has the right to acquire within 60 days after the Record Date are deemed to be outstanding in calculating the beneficial ownership and the percentage ownership of the person (or group) but are not deemed to be outstanding as to any other person or group.
+As a result, the percentage of outstanding shares of any person as shown in this table does not necessarily reflect the person's actual ownership of voting power with respect to the number of shares of Common Stock actually outstanding at the Record Date. - LSC, which holds 4,601,458 shares of Common Stock, as the record holder, is a public company listed on the Taiwan Stock Exchange Corporation ("TSEC") and a member of The Lite-On Group of companies.
+(4) See "Proposal One - Élection of Directors - Certain Relationships and Related Transactions" for a discussion of the relationship among LSC, the Company and certain directors and executive officers of the Company.